oylz/caffe-tensorflow/README.md

 ## Notes

-p.py is an experiment for `convert to pb`
+p.py is an experiment for `convert the result to pb`